Citrix Endpoint Management connector for Exchange ActiveSync

 - The XmmGoogleAnalytics .dll did not have the corresponding file version for the release.
 [CXM-52518]

 - To improve diagnostics, we recently changed the string format for a list of device IDs used to set a mailbox Allowed/Blocked state.
 A specification of too many devices, however, exceeded the maximum string size.
 Now, we use an internal array data structure.
 This structure does not have a size limit and also formats the data appropriately for diagnostic purposes.
 [CXM-52610]

 - When device policies that are not in sync with Exchange are detected, their commands may include devices that do not belong to the relevant mailbox.
 Citrix Endpoint Management connector for Exchange ActiveSync now ensures that commands to Exchange represent only devices that belong to their respective mailboxes.
 [CXM-54842]

 - In some environments, a Microsoft assembly is not available.
 The required assembly is now explicitly installed with the application.
 [CXM-55439]

-- If Distinguished Names for devices or mailboxes have spaces between the attribute name and the equals, and/or spaces after the equals and before the value, Endpoint Management connector for Exchange ActiveSync may not properly match a device with its mailbox and vice versa.
-The result could be that some devices and/or mailboxes are rejected during the snapshot reconciliation.
+- If Distinguished Names for devices or mailboxes have spaces between the attribute name and the equals, or spaces after the equals and before the value, Citrix Endpoint Management connector for Exchange ActiveSync may not properly match a device with its mailbox and the opposite way.
+The result might be that some devices and/or mailboxes are rejected during the snapshot reconciliation.
 [CXM-56088]

 An update to 10.1.6 contains the following fix in version 10.1.6.20: